National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   I was thinking around 1%.
 * **LL**:
   Hmm, let me check.
-  Give me another minute.^[There is a brief discussion of S's daughter strutting in the background wearing a cowboy hat and waiving a fairy wand.]
+  Give me another minute.^[There is a brief discussion of S's daughter strutting in the background wearing a cowboy hat and waving a fairy wand.]
 * **LL** _after a few minutes_:
   I see what you mean.
   It looks like the bulk of the combo patients were admitted in the spring of 2020.